haguy77/multimodal-speech-emotion-recognition/README.md

 ## Datasets
 The [IEMOCAP](https://link.springer.com/content/pdf/10.1007%2Fs10579-008-9076-6.pdf) dataset was used for all the experiments in this work.
 Please refer to the [report](https://arxiv.org/abs/1904.06022) for a detailed explanation of pre-processing steps applied to the dataset.
-For our project we downloaded the IEMOCAP full release dataset from [Kaggle](https://www.kaggle.com/datasets/dejolilandry/iemocapfullrelease).
+For our project we acquired the IEMOCAP full release dataset from [Kaggle](https://www.kaggle.com/datasets/dejolilandry/iemocapfullrelease).

 ## Requirements
 All the experiments have been tested using the following libraries: